rpocklin/ui-router-tabs/README.md

 * You can update the `tabData` variable dynamically, if you want to.
 * You can move the `<tabs>` tag around to wherever you want the tab listing to appear.  (left-positioned is the best spot to enable responsive design.)

 ## Running Locally

 1. Checkout git repository locally: `git clone git@github.com:rpocklin/ui-router-tabs.git`
 1. `npm install`
 1. `bower install`
 1. `grunt serve`
-1. View `http://localhost:9000/example/`in your browser to see the example.
+1. View `http://localhost:9000/example/` in your browser to see the example.

 ## Contributing